Dedicated to Your Safety

 - Are you in close contact with a person who is sick with new respiratory symptoms (like fever, cough, difficulty breathing) or who recently travelled outside of Canada?

-All our caregivers, patients and permitted visitors will be screened for potential COVID-19 symptoms, including a temperature scan using a no-contact, hand-held thermal scanner.
+All our caregivers, patients and permitted visitors will be screened for potential COVID-19 symptoms.

 Do I need to wear a mask?

 As we learn more about COVID-19 and its transmission, we are adapting our practices in order to provide the safest care to our patients and protect our caregivers.
 We are requiring all caregivers in all our locations to wear medical grade face masks in areas where personal protective equipment (PPE) is not required.

 What if I arrive late for my appointment?